Hawkeye (Kate Bishop): What If..?

 In What If?
 House of M, Kate and the Young Avengers are killed by Red Skull one month after the depowering of every hero on the planet.
 Kate was killed by the Cosmic Cube's power.

 Old Man Logan

 In Old Man Hawkeye, a prequel to Old Man Logan, a middle-aged Kate is the mayor of a refuge district deep in the wastelands.
 She later assists Clint in his revenge quest against the Thunderbolts.
 After doing so, he requests her help in delivering a case of super-soldier serum, but she refuses to help him on his endless revenge crusade and drives off to look after her district, correctly predicting that the task would kill Clint in the process.

 Old Woman Laura

-In a possible future, an adult Kate assists in a raid on Latveria (one of her contributions being firing a bullet containing the permanently miniaturized Wasp into a Doombot so she can take over its systems).
+In a possible future in Old Woman Laura, an adult Kate assists in a raid on Latveria (one of her contributions being firing a bullet containing the permanently miniaturized Wasp into a Doombot so she can take over its systems).
 She also helps in the release of several imprisoned heroes.